npcooley/COG_to_TAX/README.md

 # form training sets is going to depend a lot on the shape of the data that we collect
 SUBDAG EXTERNAL C Training/Training.dag

+# Define the node relationships
 PARENT A CHILD B
 PARENT B CHILD C

+# set retry bounds, this is not always necessary, but is often prudent
 RETRY B 3
 RETRY C 3

+# pre and post scripts for nodes triggered by this Manager
 SCRIPT PRE A Plan/PrePlanning.sh
 SCRIPT POST A Plan/PostPlanning.sh
 # this script exists solely to nuke the dag files that get generated so that we